tjmike/log_aggregator/README.md

 ![High Level Operation Diagram](images/HighLevelOperation.png)

-Below is a discussion of each componenent.
+Below is a discussion of each component.

 ## Subprojects:

 ### agent
-- Tailer + Packetizer
+- Tail and encode
   - Monitor multiple log files via continuous tail
   - Accept a log chunk and serialize into a protocol buffer
   - Save the serialized Protocol Buffer (cache chunks) to a local cache